KM9156/-Simple-Blog-Layout-/README.md

 # -Simple-Blog-Layout-
- Create a Simple Blog Layout Using Bootstrap 5.Use Bootstrap 5 CDN to create a blog page with navbar, cards, and footer.
+ Create a Simple Blog Layout Using Bootstrap 5.
+ Use Bootstrap 5 CDN to create a blog page with navbar, cards, and footer.